projectc-development-1/mobileapp/README.md

 Run the app in IOS simulator
-npx expo run:ios  (run local simulator / ios device that you may need to run in Xcode) npx expo run:android  (run local simulator / ios device that you may need to run in Android Studio)
+npx expo run:ios --device (run local simulator / ios device that you may need to run in Xcode) npx expo run:android --device (run local simulator / ios device that you may need to run in Android Studio)

 creates the android and ios directories for running your React code